pineapple1316/offline-cp-detection/README.md

-# offline-cp-detection
-detect whether there exists a change point or not in high-dimensional correlation matrices, if there exists a cp, then estimate its location.
+# Efficient change point detection and estimation in high-dimensional correlation matrices

-Please cite our paper 'Li, Z., & Gao, J. (2024).
+Li, Z., & Gao, J. (2024).
 Efficient change point detection and estimation in high-dimensional correlation matrices.
-Electronic Journal of Statistics, 18(1), 942-979.' if it helps.
+Electronic Journal of Statistics, 18(1), 942-979.

+This paper considers the problems of detecting a change point and estimating the location in the correlation matrices of a sequence of highdimensional vectors, where the dimension is large enough to be comparable to the sample size or even much larger.
+A new break test is proposed based on signflip parallel analysis to detect the existence of change points.
+Furthermore, a two-step approach combining a signflip permutation dimension reduction step and a CUSUM statistic is proposed to estimate the change point’s location and recover the support of changes.
+The consistency of the estimator is constructed.
+Simulation examples and real data applications illustrate the superior empirical performance of the proposed methods.
+Especially, the proposed methods outperform existing ones for non-Gaussian data and the change point in the extreme tail of a sequence and become more accurate as the dimension p increases.
+Supplementary materials for this article are available online.